-To this end I have exchanged a number of emails with NG (see below), and I am grateful for the courtesy with which my enquiries have been handled.
+To this end I have exchanged a number of emails with NG (see below).
+I am grateful for the courtesy with which my enquiries have been handled.

-Not only might it give a 'warm feeling inside' for a householder to be able to help in a small but concrete way with energy security, but it might be possible to find a way to do this well enough to be worth a regular fee to the owner of a grid-tied system on top of any energy exports.
+It might give a 'warm feeling inside' for a householder to be able to help in a small but concrete way with energy security.
+It might also be possible to find a way to do this well enough to be worth a regular income to the owner of a grid-tied system.
+This on top of any payment for energy generation and exports.

-While none of this is likely to make installation of a solar PV system (say) a moneyspinner, it may provide some concrete help in frequency/load support, and further incentivises behaviour useful to the grid and to energy efficiency, and thus also possibly towards the UK's climate-change goals.
+While none of this is likely to make installation of a solar PV system (say) a moneyspinner, it may provide some concrete help in frequency/load support.
+It may further incentivise behaviour useful to the grid and to energy efficiency.
+Thus it may also possibly towards the UK's climate-change goals.

-The core element of this is injecting extra energy when needed into the grid (eg when frequency starts to fall too far due to excess load over supply), or even withholding available injection of energy, such as from PV in high sun (eg when frequency starts to rise too far due to excess supply over load).
+The core element of this is injecting extra energy when needed into the grid, when frequency starts to fall too far due to excess load over supply.
+Or withholding available injection of energy, such as from PV in high sun, when frequency starts to rise too far due to excess supply over load.

-Note that this similar to time-of-day metering in externalising costs so that the end user is charged something strongly related to the instananeous wholesale cost of each unit that they consume.
+Note that this similar to time-of-day metering in externalising costs so that the end user is charged something strongly related to the instantaneous wholesale cost of each unit that they consume.
 For example, a microgenation system with local storage might effectively 'island' the premises and avoid using grid power at all during peak demand where carbon-intensity and grid strain is at its highest, and at other times where imported unit cost is exceptionally high.

 My initial enquiry to NG in November 2007 was as follows: